Climate, Carbon Capture, Wildlife Conservation

 The Internet is changing life as we know it, but can it help save the planet?
 An international marketing agency is launching the “Web Of Life” campaign to help reforest the foothills of Mt.
 Kilimanjaro and other degraded areas around the world.

-Crossbow Communications, a U.S. advertising and public relations agency, is raising money for Sacred Seedlings, an international reforestation and forest conservation program.
+Crossbow Communications, a public relations firm, is raising money for Sacred Seedlings, an international reforestation and forest conservation program.
 The program will tackle several issues at once, including climate change and wildlife conservation.